COVID-19 pandemic in Shanghai: 2022 outbreak and lockdown

 A COVID-19 outbreak in Shanghai began on 1 March 2022.
 The outbreak was caused by the SARS-CoV-2 Omicron variant and it is the most widespread COVID-19 outbreak in Shanghai.
 The city decided to impose a lockdown since March 27 and most areas commenced "area-separated control" since April 1.
 The lockdown of the city was an effort to uphold Chinese Communist Party leader Xi Jinping's zero-COVID policy, marking the largest in China since the lockdown of Hubei in early 2020.

 On 8 April, multiple reports of people screaming from their windows in Shanghai appeared on social medias.
 Additionally, there were reports of the government using drones to broadcast the message "Control the soul's desire for freedom and do not open the window to sing.
 This behaviour has the risk of spreading the epidemic."

 On 18 April, for the first time since Shanghai entered the lockdown in late March 2022, China announced three deaths from COVID-19.
 However, it is suspected that the number of COVID-19 related deaths in Shanghai is much higher than reported.

-On May 6,In Shanghai, which is entering its second month of lockdown, city officials said cases have been declining since Apr 22 and its outbreak is under control, though they didn't signal that measures will be relaxed anytime soon.
-From 0:00 on June 1, Shanghai lifted the city-wide lockdown, declaring that it would do its best to recover the losses caused by the epidemic.
+On 6 May, in Shanghai, which is entering its second month of lockdown, city officials said cases have been declining since 22 April and its outbreak is under control, though they didn't signal that measures will be relaxed anytime soon.
+From 0:00 on 1 June, Shanghai lifted the city-wide lockdown, declaring that it would do its best to recover the losses caused by the epidemic.